 Subject to paragraph 4.3 below, not to:

-Occupy the Children's Home Housing otherwise than as a Children's Home for the lifetime of the Development (or if there is a break in continuity of need for other uses within use class C2); and
+Occupy the Children's Home Housing otherwise than as a Children's Home for the lifetime of the Development; and

 Transfer the Children's Home otherwise than to the County Council.

 If, despite having used Reasonable Endeavours, the Owners have not been able to Transfer the Children's Home to the County Council on the Transfer Terms upon expiration of the Children's Home Transfer Period (or such longer period as is agreed in writing between the Owners and the County Council), then the Children's Home shall immediately be released from the obligations in this Schedule.